 The Food for Thought Education Fund gives financial support to develop Food and Health as a context for learning.
-The fund aims to improve practitioner confidence in providing progressive, high quality learning experiences which help to embed food education into the ethos of the establishment.
+The fund aims to improve practitioner confidence in providing progressive, high quality, skills based learning experiences which help to embed food education into the ethos of the establishment.
 It also provides an opportunity to plan and implement learning experiences which build sustainability and capacity for future development.

 Scottish Government's aspiration that Scotland is a Good Food Nation, means a country where people from every walk of life take pride and pleasure in, and benefit from, the food they buy, serve, and eat day by day.
 It also means that:

-This year, we are particularly interested in bids which will to contribute to this vision by:
+This year, we are interested in bids which will to contribute to this vision by: